← Back to research

 Overview

 dzhng/deep-research is the minimalist's deep research agent — an AI-powered research assistant that performs iterative research on any topic in under 500 lines of TypeScript.
-Created by David Zhang in February 2025, it quickly hit 18.6k stars as a clean reference implementation.
+Created by David Zhang in February 2025 as an open-source answer to OpenAI's $200/month Deep Research — "Get the same capability without paying $200," as Zhang put it at launch — it now sits at 19.1k stars on GitHub.

 The design philosophy is explicit: keep the repo small enough to understand completely, then build on top.
 Two parameters control everything — breadth (queries per iteration) and depth (recursive rounds).